Learn while experiencing the adventure of a lifetime

 Completion Requirements

-The passing mark for a course will be 50 percent.
-To earn a diploma, students must maintain a cumulative average of 60 percent or more in the program.
+The passing mark for a course will be 50%.
+To earn a diploma, students must maintain a cumulative average of 60% or more in the program.

 The diploma program must be completed within five years of commencing studies.